maxinteger/js-simple-address-book/README.md

 ##Open in browser
  `http://localhost:3000/index.html` or use this link: [Simple Address Book](http://localhost:3000/index.html)

+##Development
+Tested with newest Firefox and Chrome on Linux

 ##Next step
 - Write unit and e2e tests
 - Change storage from localStorage to Firebase or MongoDB